 Update: As of 12 November 2021, Singaporeans are no longer able to purchase or trade crypto on Binance.com due to MAS regulations.
 Huobi will also be ceasing operations in Singapore, and will be closing all Singaporean accounts by 31 March 2022.
 Singapore-based users are strongly encouraged to withdraw all their assets from Huobi before then.

 Given that these platform closures can occur at any time, it is crucial for Singapore-based investors to keep abreast of news on platform regulation changes.

 Another way to gain exposure to crypto is to purchase cryptocurrency mining stocks like BitFarms, RIOT, and CleanSpark.
 Bitcoin mining stocks are very sensitive to bitcoin’s price movements - when bitcoin gained 270% over the course of a year, miners like RIOT announced a 901% return.
 If you are planning to purchase crypto mining stocks, be prepared for amplified financial risks when bitcoin value falls.

 ETFs with blockchain and crypto exposure

 If you want to gain exposure to crypto without buying any directly off a cryptocurrency exchange, or prefer to incorporate more diversity into your crypto portfolio, consider ETFs which focus on companies that utilise or invest in blockchain technology, such as Amplify Transformational Data Sharing (BLOK), Siren Nasdaq NexGen Economy (BLCN), and First Trust Indxx Innovative Transaction & Process (LEGR).
+The first Bitcoin-linked ETF (BITO) also launched recently on 19 October 2021.
 These ETFs are available on US stock exchanges.